jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/02-Prepare-Dev-Environment/README.md

 <img width="810" height="390" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/02-Prepare-Dev-Environment/images/2-dev-2-0.png"/>
 </p>

-AppBuilder has been created in two flavors, you can use it as a command line tool, or you can use it as a Microsoft Visual Code Pluging.
-Both versions will allow to execute exactly the same functionality, just select the one you prefer depending on what is you preference as a developer.
+AppBuilder has been created in two flavors, you can use it as a command line tool aimed to automate CI/CD processes, or you can use it as a Microsoft Visual Code Pluging.
+Both of them will allow you to execute exactly the same functionality, just select the one you prefer depending on what are your preferences as developer.

 To help to understand the benefit of AppBuilder, we can highlight the following features:
 - In development phase: AppBuilder will create the whole chaincode project just creating what is known as an specification file.
 The project will include all the coded entities, all their accessors together with all the CRUD methods to manage those entities, and also the signature of any custom method required for any non-standard or complex busines logic required by your application, which will become the only code needed to be manually implemented.